GauthamramRavichandran/MasterBot/ThePain_Readme.md

 ### Assumptions
 1. All the bots should have a separate virtualenv (called env) within its folder

-1.1.
-Create a folder for your bot
+2. Create a folder for your bot

     `mkdir my_bot_folder`

-1.2.
-Make a virtualenv called "env" for your bot in your newly created folder
+3. Make a virtualenv called "env" for your bot in your newly created folder

-    `virtualenv env'
+    `virtualenv env`

-1.2.1 Activate it
+4. Activate it

     `source env/bin/activate`

-1.3. clone your bot into the folder
+5. clone your bot into the folder

     `git clone {repo}`
-2. The last argument should be the alias (only alias will be used, not the name of the .py file)
+6. The last argument should be the alias (only alias will be used, not the name of the .py file)

-2.1.
-For example if you would start your bot with "python3 main.py" you should instead start it with "python3 main.py AnyName"
+7. For example if you would start your bot with "python3 main.py" you should instead start it with "python3 main.py AnyName"

-2.2.
-On telegram, you can text you bot private with `/get`to see all running .py files.
+8. On telegram, you can text you bot private with `/get`to see all running .py files.
 And if you check the list

-3. The list should be like this:
+9. The list should be like this:

 ```
 List of py processes running